WWE Speed Championship

-The WWE Speed Championship is a men's professional wrestling championship created and promoted by the American promotion WWE.
-It is a specialized championship for NXT, the promotion's developmental brand, in which matches have a five-minute time limit.
-The current champion is NXT's Jasper Troy, who is in his first reign.
-He defeated Raw's El Grande Americano on the November 11, 2025, episode of NXT.
+The WWE Speed Championship was a men's professional wrestling championship created and promoted by the American promotion WWE.
+Established on March 27, 2024, it was a specialized championship in which matches had a five-minute time limit.
+The inaugural champion was Ricochet.
+The title was retired on the September 1, 2026, episode of NXT in conjunction with the retirement of the WWE Women's Speed Championship two days prior.
+The final champion was Lexis King.

-The title was unveiled on March 27, 2024, to be exclusively defended on Speed, which streamed exclusively on the social media platform X. It was originally regarded as an internet championship and was open to wrestlers from Raw, SmackDown, and NXT.
-The inaugural champion was Ricochet, who was a member of the Raw roster at the time of his reign.
-On August 24, 2025, following the cancellation of Speed, the title was officially moved to the NXT brand but still open to challengers from Raw and SmackDown, as well as the Evolve brand and WWE ID program, and wrestlers from partner promotion Total Nonstop Action Wrestling and Mexican subsidiary Lucha Libre AAA Worldwide.
+When the title was originally introduced, it was regarded as an internet championship and it was open to wrestlers from the Raw, SmackDown, and NXT brands as the title was exclusively defended on the online program Speed.
+Following the cancellation of Speed, the title was officially moved to the NXT brand on August 24, 2025, but still open to challengers from Raw and SmackDown, as well as the Evolve brand and WWE ID program, and wrestlers from partner promotion Total Nonstop Action Wrestling and Mexican sister promotion Lucha Libre AAA Worldwide.
+Contendership for the championship was determined by single-elimination tournaments, the matches of which had a three-minute time limit.
+Title matches were typically contested as singles matches.